karolsluszniak/cloudless-box/README.md

     chef-client

 This is usually done when your web apps were updated and they need re-deploy or when you have changed your server's environment attributes.

+> You can repeat this step for each server that you want to govern with **cloudless-box**.
+You can manage up to 5 servers with a free Hosted Chef server.

 ### Secure new server